Embeetle/tiny-scarab/documentation/readme_deeper_dive_kicad_files.md

 The Tiny Scarab KiCAD project consists of several schematic pages.
 The root page is `tiny-scarab.kicad_sch` - it has the same name as the project file `tiny-scarab.kicad_pro` (which represents the entire project).
 Then there is the `USB.kicad_sch`, `WCH-LinkE-R0-1v3.kicad_sch` and two more.
 You can view these pages from within the Schematic Editor in KiCAD:

 <img width="300" src="https://github.com/Embeetle/tiny-scarab/assets/19362684/095dba98-b6cf-4477-bdc9-2030523d3563">

 &nbsp;<br>
+> *Note: in the most recent version of the Tiny Scarab, you'll notice a few extra schematic pages.*

+&nbsp;<br>
 ## <img width="24" src="https://github.com/Embeetle/tiny-scarab/assets/19362684/1df25eac-82e7-4247-9bed-7e46277bb1cb"> KiCAD PCB Layout